 Admissions to the Global Health Capstone Certificate have been suspended as of fall 2021 and will be discontinued as of summer 2024.
 If you have any questions, please contact the department.

 Applicants must possess a baccalaureate degree.
+Must have a minimum GPA of 3.000.
 Applications are accepted for fall semester with a deadline in late spring.
 Adult Career and Special Student Services (ACSSS) is the admitting office for all University Special students.
 However, the department offering the capstone certificate program makes the final admission decision upon review of all applicant materials.

 A complete application includes the following information:

 - An online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Global Health.
 This application is received and processed by ACSSS with final decision held for approval from the specific capstone certificate coordinator.

 - An application and materials submitted directly to the program, which includes:

 - an online application directly to the program.
 The application includes a personal statement (maximum 350 words) which require a description of global health interest and previous experience, career goals, and how the skills obtained in the certificate program will improve the health status of underserved populations

 - a resume and official transcripts for current programs and prior degrees sent to: Betsy Teigland (email@example.com) of the Global Health Institute located at 4270B Health Sciences Learning Center, 750 Highland Avenue, Madison, WI 53705-2221.

 Admitted students receive a formal letter of admission to UW–Madison from Adult Career and Special Student Services along with general enrollment information.
 Additional detail is provided on the ACSSS enrollment page.